warewulf/warewulf-docs/about/architecture.rst

 Post PXE
 ~~~~~~~~

-Once the worker node has received all the required files, the kernel will boot and the runtime components will be loaded into the kernel's initial RAM file system (initramfs).
-The order of these processes is important because each layer is dependant on the previous.
+Once the worker node has received all the required files, the kernel will boot, and the runtime components will be loaded into the kernel's initial RAM file system (initramfs).
+The order of these processes is important because each layer is dependent on the previous.
 The layers are implemented in the following order:

 1. VNFS/Container image
 2. Kernel modules